linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 nygelb@CtlNode:~$
 {{</ output >}}

-## Configure Control Node with IP Addresses of Instances
+## Configure Control Node with IP Addresses of Instances.

-### Set up `/etc/hosts` file on control node with IPs for managed nodes.
+### Set Up `/etc/hosts` File on Control Node with IPs for Managed Nodes.
 This enables us to use hostnames when referring to different instances.
 Run the below command from your local machine.

     linode-cli linodes list --text | grep vm | awk '{print $7,$2,$2".ansi.com"}' | column -t